Housing Advice

 It is very uncommon for a contract to be a genuine licence, unless:

-We recommend booking a contract check if you are asked to sign a licence agreement so that we can give specific advice to you.
+We recommend booking a contract check with us if you are asked to sign a licence agreement so that we can give specific advice to you.

 Other changes

-The Renters’ Rights Act will make several other changes to rental law. .
+The Renters’ Rights Act will make several other changes to rental law.
 Most of these changes will only affect students who rent from a private landlord and who have an ‘assured tenancy’.
-We do not yet know when all these changes will take effect.
+Some of these changes will take effect later.

-• Written statement of terms.
+- Written statement of terms.
 Landlords will have to give tenants a written statement of terms of their tenancy and any other required information.
 This will usually be in the form of a written tenancy agreement.
+For existing tenants, where there is already a written agreement, landlords will need to give tenants an ‘Information Sheet’ on or before 31 May 2026.
+This will be published by the government and will inform tenants about the changes made by the Renters’ Rights Act.

-• Decent Homes Standard.
+- Decent Homes Standard.
 There will be a new minimum standard for safety and comfort in rented properties.
 Landlords will face fines if they breach this.
+There is no confirmed implementation timeline at the moment.
+The government has proposed a long-term deadline of either 2035 or 2037 with the expectation that landlords should start works to meet the new standard earlier.

-• Awaab’s Law.
+- Awaab’s Law.
 This is named after a boy who died from illness caused by damp and mould in his home.
 Landlords will be required to start repairs according a specified timetable.
+Implementation timescales have not yet been confirmed for this.

 IMPORTANT: These changes are not in force yet.
-We do not know exactly when they will come into force and some of the details might change.
+They will start coming into force from 1 May 2026.

 End of section 21 notices